omarkohl/goatd/README.md

 Contributions are welcome.
 Just ensure that tests and builds keep running.
 Please discuss any major changes beforehand, otherwise you may risk investing a lot of effort only to be rejected (see project goals).

+# Credits

+* Goat icon in the logo from flaticon.com with license "Free for personal and commercial purpose with attribution."